1.2.1 Family tax benefit (FTB) - description

 FTB Part B provides extra help for single parent families and couple families (1.1.M.50) with one main income earner.

-Act reference: FAAct section 21 When an individual is eligible for FTB in normal circumstances, section 34 When an ACO is eligible for FTB, section 35 When an ACO is not eligible for FTB, Part 3 Division 1 Eligibility for FTB
+Act reference: FAAct section 21 When an individual is eligible for FTB in normal circumstances, section 34 When an approved care organisation is eligible for FTB, section 35 When an approved care organisation is not eligible for FTB, Part 3 Division 1 Eligibility for FTB

 FTB Part A components